kurmasz-assignments/cis371-test-sample-react-tic-tac-toe/README.md

-Begin by running `npm install`
+Begin by running `npm install`.

-Then, when you run `npm start` you will see this empty table with two buttons:
+Then, when you run `npm start` you will see this empty Tic Tac Toe board:

 <img src='emptyBoard.png' width="350px">